fabianvf/pupil/README.md

+Modifications that have been made: World camera input is switched, eye camera will no longer use integrated device.

 # Pupil
 Open source eye tracking hardware and software platform that started as a thesis project at MIT.
 Pupil is a project in active, community driven development.
 The hardware is accessible, hackable, and affordable.
 The software is open source and written in Python and C when speed is an issue.